OpenTermsArchive/contrib-versions/Wordpress/Privacy Policy.md

 _Third-Party Software and Services_

-If you’d like to use third-party plugins, embeds, WooCommerce extensions that enable services provided by third parties, or other third-party software or services, please keep in mind that interacting with them may mean providing information about yourself (or your site visitors) to those third parties.
+If you’d like to use third-party plugins or embeds, WooCommerce Payments (powered by Stripe), WooCommerce extensions that enable services provided by third parties, or other third-party software or services, please keep in mind that interacting with them may mean providing information about yourself (or your site visitors) to those third parties.
 For example, some third-party services may request or require access to your (yours, your visitors’, or customers’) data via a pixel or cookie.
 Please note that if you use the third-party service or grant access, your data will be handled in accordance with the third party’s privacy policy and practices.
 We don’t own or control these third parties, and they have their own rules about information collection, use, and sharing, which you should review before using the software or services.

 _Visitors to Our Users’ Websites_